checkly/docs.checklyhq.com/site/content/docs/monitoring/check-results.md

 Any errors encountered can be viewed in the 'Errors' node.

-Each Playwright request done is shown as a separate node under the test step in which is was performed.
+Each Playwright request done is shown as a separate node under the test step in which it was performed.
 Selecting a request node opens the request details.
 Here you can view the request and response body, headers and any request parameters.
 A breakdown of the request timings is also available.

+Currently, only requests done using the Playwright `request` are shown as nodes in the tree, requests done via e.g Axios or HTTPS are not.

 In the request details you will also find the result of any assertion done as part of the corresponding test step.

-<video alt="Using the multistep check results view" autoplay loop muted src="/docs/images/monitoring/check-results-multistep.mp4"></video>
+<video alt="Using the Multistep check results view" autoplay loop muted src="/docs/images/monitoring/check-results-multistep.mp4"></video>